Links on Android Authority may earn us a commission. Learn more.

-The Google Pixel 3a and 3a XL are two of the best budget-friendly phones you can get.
-While they are decidedly mid-range, what isn’t is the camera experience they offer, and are great options for anyone looking for an affordable device for smartphone photography.
-Unfortunately, Google’s mid-rangers aren’t without its fair share of issues.
+The Google Pixel 3a and 3a XL were two of the best budget-friendly phones you could get when they first released.
+While they were always designed as mid-range phones, the Pixel 3a family didn’t miss out on any of Google’s camera brilliance.
+Unfortunately, Google’s mid-rangers weren’t without their fair share of issues.
 Here are some Google Pixel 3a and 3a XL problems and solutions on how to fix them.

 Editor’s note: Not every Pixel 3a and 3a XL will have these issues.
 In fact, it is more likely that you won’t come across any of these problems at all.

-Problem #1 — Fingerprint sensor not working as expected
+Problem #1 — Fingerprint reader not working as expected

 No smartphone fingerprint scanner is completely accurate.
 However, some users find that the sensors of the Pixel 3a seem to run into more issues than most.
 Luckily, there aren’t too many options to try before you’re bound to reach an answer.

 - Wiping down the fingerprint scanner area has helped some people.
 However, this seems to fix the problem only temporarily, with the issue returning after a few hours.

-- The available solution isn’t ideal but has worked.
-Doing a factory reset (you can find the instructions on how to do so below) seems to do the trick.
+- Doing a factory reset (you can find the instructions on how to do so below) seems to do the trick.
 Make sure that you back up essential files and media as the device will be erased completely.

 - If you generally find the fingerprint scanner to not be very accurate, go through the fingerprint setup process twice with the same finger.

 Problem #2 — Ringtones not working